benjamint08/PasswordSaver/README.md

 #### how do I use it?

-First, if you don't have it, install '[pip](https://github.com/pypa/pip/releases/tag/21.0.1)' (installation guide below) , it's required for this as it installs the required Python libraries.
+First, if you don't have it, install '[pip](https://github.com/pypa/pip/releases/tag/21.0.1)' (installation guide [here](#installing-pip)) , it's required for this as it installs the required Python libraries.

 Then, go in to your terminal and CD to this folder, then you need to type: